 The life of a GROUNDFLOOR loan, as seen from a borrower's perspective

 A GROUNDFLOOR loan first begins its life once it is originated.
 Once a loan application is received and approved, our team combines over 100 years of collective real estate experience with a proprietary algorithm to underwrite and assign a grade to the loan.
-The loan covers funding for the entirety of the project - in other words, for the purchase and renovation of the home.
+The loan covers funding for the entirety of the project -- in other words, for the purchase and renovation of the home.
 At closing, the borrower receives an initial disbursement of funds from GROUNDFLOOR (what we refer to as “pre-funding” the loan) to begin the project.
 Typically, this initial payment is used to help the borrower purchase the property, while the remaining portion of the loan goes into an escrow account for the renovation.

 The borrower then begins work on the property.
 Funds are disbursed on a draw schedule as the renovation work progresses.
 As the borrower completes various parts of the project, he submits draw requests to reimburse him for expenses incurred to do the work.
 The work progress is verified by third party home inspectors hired by GROUNDFLOOR.
 Funds are released as each phase is executed.

 Once the renovation work is completed, the home is either put on the market to sell or our loan is refinanced to longer-term financing.
 The borrower uses funds from the sale or refinancing to repay our loan in full.
 If he has chosen to defer interest payments, he will also repay those at this time.
 GROUNDFLOOR then repays all investors who own a portion of that project’s LRO (see below).
 The repayment includes a repayment of the original invested amount, plus earned interest.